ddbj/www/_bioproject/submission-e.md

 ## Update  {#update}

 Registered projects can be updated.
-Please [contact the BioProject staff](/contact-ddbj-e.html)to update the projects.
+Please inform us updated contents through the [contact form](/contact-ddbj-e.html) so that we will update the projects.

 ## Add publication information {#publication}